jpravetz/config-loader/README.md

-# config-loader #
+# epdoc-config #

+Config loader and validator.

-The config-loader library provides a mechanism to load environment-specific config settings that are merged from a list of json files that you specify.
+The epdoc-config library provides a mechanism to load environment-specific config settings that are merged from a list of json files that you specify.
 Files are loaded in order, with the later files overwriting earlier settings.